 Vitalin Ferret food has been carefully formulated as a nutritionally complete and balanced recipe for ferrets to provide all the nutrients required for a happy and healthy life.
-This hypoallergenic and wheat gluten free food contains high quality protein from 100% British Chicken with rice.
+This hypoallergenic and wheat gluten free food contains high quality protein from 100% British Chicken.

-With veterinary assistance, our nutritionists have worked carefully to formulate a hypoallergenic recipe, combining high quality protein from 100% British Chicken and rice for a healthy carbohydrate option.
+With veterinary assistance, our nutritionists have worked carefully to formulate a hypoallergenic recipe, combining high quality protein from 100% British Chicken.
 The food is further enhanced with prebiotic FOS & MOS to support your ferret’s digestive system and yucca extract to help minimise stool odour.
 To help maintain a healthy skin and coat, fish oil has been included; whilst supplementary taurine is added for your ferret’s overall health and wellbeing.

-Vitalin Ferret Chicken & Rice is a complete, balanced pet food suitable for ferrets.
+Vitalin Ferret British Chicken is a complete, balanced pet food suitable for ferrets.

 These notes are intended as a guide only and exact feeding amounts should be varied according to your ferret’s age, sex, condition and activity levels.